RetroDECK/ES-DE/HAIKU.md

 * There is no 3D acceleration as the operating system does not support that

-* The system configuration has not been fully populated yet so game system support is limited (this will get done eventually)

 ## Emulator problems

 In contrast with all other platforms which ES-DE runs on, on Haiku emulators which are not working correctly are still included in the configuration.
 This is done with the belief that things will improve in the future as the operating system matures.